Sorry, you need to enable JavaScript to visit this website.

 Attempting to gain an unfair advantage

 Candidates must not gain, or attempt to gain, any unfair advantage during the examination.
-All officers are expected to act with integrity and in line with the principles and standards of behaviour set out within the Code of Ethics.
+All officers are expected to act with integrity and in line with the principles and standards of behaviour set out in the Code of Ethics.
 Candidates must not help, or accept help from, anyone else during or after the examination.
+This includes attempting to gain assistance from using artificial intelligence applications.

 The design of the examination and mechanisms that have been introduced into the delivery of the examination mean that attempts to cheat are likely to be ineffective.
 Any candidate who is suspected of cheating or disclosing the content of the examination in any way will be investigated and could have their examination result nullified and/or be banned from entering the examination in future.